This curried pumpkin bean soup is so satisfying and really easy to make... it'll go straight to the top of your weekday favorites list!

 - A dash of cream goes nicely with the soup.

 - Different ovens cook different things at different rates.
 My old oven used to take about 90 minutes to bake a halved pumpkin.
 My new one takes 30 minutes.
 If you would rather want to play it safe, bake the pumpkin first, then only start cooking the beans.

 - Feel free to use a different variety of pumpkin; whatever you find available.
-Local is best!
+Locally grown is best!